×

 1. For what duration is the stomach flu contagious?

-When you have symptoms during the acute phase of the virus and for a few days later, you are most contagious.
+When you have symptoms during the acute phase of the virus, and for a few days afterward, you are most contagious.
 After recovering, though, you might still be a bit contagious for up to two weeks.

 Although stomach flu can strike everyone, some people are more susceptible than others.
 You may be more susceptible to illness or a more serious infection if your immune system is less robust than usual.